nim-works/phy/spec/spec.md

 reported.
 Otherwise, `name` is added to `S`, referring to the declared procedure.

+A procedure declarations opens a new scope for the body and closes it afterwards.

 `body` must be of type `void`.
 It is the computation that is run when the procedure is called.